aimms/how-to/HowToHandleTheDeprecationOfCompoundSets.rst

 *   Consider a parameter ``A``, then a **shadow** parameter, say ``A_Shadow``, is a parameter that holds the same data as ``A``.
     Here, *same data* should be interpreted as, that there is a clear one-to-one correspondence between the elements of ``A`` and ``A_Shadow`` such that the values of the corresponding elements are the same.
-    As an example, consider a compound data identifier ``P`` having compound indexes in its index domain, and a shadow ``PS`` having the corresponding set mapping indexes in its index domain.
+    The use here is compound data identifier ``P``, ie having compound indexes in its index domain, and a shadow ``PS`` having the corresponding set mapping indexes in its index domain.
+Such a shadow is also called an **atomic shadow identifier** as it has only atomic indexes, some of which are set mapping indexes.

 *   A **screen definition** is a serialized representation of a screen.
     The point and click types of UI provided by AIMMS, both WinUI and WebUI, store these **screen definitions** as text files within an AIMMS project.